aalto-trafficsense/trafficsense-android/README.md

 The current default in the files is to use the test server for debug builds and production server for release builds.

-A number of string resources (under `app/res/values/strings.xml`) have installation-specific information and need to be checked for changes:
+A number of string resources (under `app/res/values/strings.xml`) have installation-specific information and need to be checked for changes (in three language variants English / Finnish / Stadi):
 * app_name: Name of the application.
 * title_activity_main: Main activity title (currently the same as the name of the application).
 * title-activity_about: The English label contains the name of the application.